 This is an opportunity for advanced students who have completed Anatomy I to pursue their study of anatomy in greater depth.
 Each student will research a topic or topics in which functional anatomy plays a significant part.
 We will meet weekly to discuss questions and share experiences.

 At all levels, ballet studies will guide students in creative and expressive freedom by enhancing the qualities of ease, grace, musicality, and symmetry that define the form.
 To this end, we will explore alignment with an emphasis on anatomical principles and enlist the appropriate neuromuscular effort needed to dance with optimal integration of every aspect of the individual body, mind, and spirit.
 Students may enter this yearlong course in the second semester only with permission of the instructor.

 Movement is the birthright of every human being.
 These components explore movement’s expressive and communicative possibilities by introducing different strategies for making dances.
-Problems posed run the gamut from conceptually driven dance/theatre to structured movement improvisations.
+Problem posed run the gamut from conceptually driven dance/theatre to structured movement improvisations.
 These approaches vary depending on the faculty.
 Learn to mold kinetic vocabularies of your own choice and incorporate sound, objects, visual elements, and text to contextualize and identify your vision.
 Students will be asked to create and perform studies, direct one another, and share and discuss ideas and solutions with peers.
-Students are not required to make finished products but to involve themselves in the joy of creation.
+Students are not required to make finished products but to involve themselves in the joy of creative.
+This course will be taught by Mr. Hurlin for the year with an additional class added in the Spring, to be taught by Ms. Westwater.
 Beginning Improvisation is either a prerequisite or should be taken at the same time.